 2. Imaging studies:

-1) Depending on which part of the GI tract is investigated, barium radiography (eg, small bowel follow-through [SBFT] and contrast barium enema) can reveal segmental lesions in the small intestine or colon, solitary or multiple strictures, characteristic deep “rose-thorn” or “collar-button” ulcers, or fistulas.
+1) Depending on which part of the GI tract is being investigated, barium radiography (eg, small bowel follow-through [SBFT] and contrast barium enema) can reveal segmental lesions in the small intestine or colon, solitary or multiple strictures, characteristic deep “rose-thorn” or “collar-button” ulcers, or fistulas.
 SBFT has a sensitivity of ~70% for the diagnosis and detection of complications in CD.
 Because barium radiography is less sensitive than magnetic resonance or computed tomography (CT) enterography, intestinal ultrasonography, and small bowel capsule endoscopy, it is not the recommended diagnostic method when these alternatives are available.

 2) Ultrasonography, CT, and magnetic resonance imaging (MRI) can reveal abscesses and fistulas.
-These studies also visualize the intestinal wall and allow for the assessment of its thickness and the diameter of the lumen.
+These studies also visualize the intestinal wall and allow for the assessment of its thickness and diameter of the lumen.
 Administration of luminal contrast by enteroclysis or enterography improves small bowel visualization.
-The sensitivity of CT and MRI in the diagnosis of CD is about 80% to 90%.
+The sensitivity of CT and MRI in the diagnosis of CD is ~80% to 90%.
 Small intestine contrast ultrasonography (with oral contrast) offers a better detection rate of strictures and associated dilation.
 Its sensitivity and specificity are comparable to magnetic resonance enterography and CT enterography.

 3. Endoscopy: Ileocolonoscopy (colonoscopy with evaluation of the terminal ileum) with ≥2 biopsy specimens from the ileum and from 5 sites around the colon (including the rectum) is suggested to establish the diagnosis of CD.
 The earliest lesions are small aphthous mucosal ulcers, with subsequent irregular edema and deep ulcers of varying shapes.
 Typical lesions are transverse and longitudinal linear ulcers with a characteristic “cobblestone” appearance.